jordantroberts/CV/README.md

 #### Adaptable and Quick to Learn

 - I was often thrown in at the deep end whilst training as a solicitor: attending court last minute; drafting documents to tight deadlines; and researching niche points of law quickly in order to report back to a waiting client.
 I was able to adapt to the situations I was presented with and pick up a variety of knowledge in order to ensure I was well-informed and best prepared to represent a client.

 - Studying at Makers Academy required adapting to a new style of learning and taking on board a lot of information and techniques at a very fast pace.
+I have quickly picked up  new technical skills, learnt new languages and frameworks and also methods of working.

 #### Analytical Mindset

 - My legal education taught me to approach problems with an analytical mind as I had to understand and untangle complex legal problems, analyse and research the multiple elements to them, and come up with effective solutions for  clients.

+- Whilst at Makers Academy, I approached problems in a methodical and analytical way, following an effective debugging process and breaking down large problems into smaller, manageable chunks to meet specifications and find a solution.

 ## Education